line-em/catpics-e-commerce/README.md

 It's very simple, but has lots of things I've been learning along the way.
 Here's a breakdown of what I used, and more screenshots can be found further down.

+## Todo

+**2023 update**

+-   Update the images from this file;
+-   use useReducer in various parts of this proect for better organization.

 **React Tech**

 -   Custom Hooks